UAVmatrix/uavcast-pro-docs/docs/troubleshooting.md

 #FAQ
 ##Not able to register the licenes key

+!!! error "Important"

+    Latest PI OS will not work with UAVcast-Pro.
+Please use one of the images in the [installation](/installation/#raspberry-pi-image) section.

 - Make sure you use the 32bit version of Raspberry Pi OS.
 64bit is not supported.
 - Make sure you have internet connection on your Raspberry Pi.
 - Make sure you have entered the correct key.
 You can copy the key from your email and paste it into the license field.